| Many

 Players Only.
 Rules are not taught

 before or during play.
-Even players
+Even experienced players

-benefit for attendance at scheduled
+benefit from a quick refresher at scheduled

 Demonstrations.